albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 ### Apache Benchmark

-Apache Benchmark (ab) is a great tool for load testing.
-It gives the tester a lot of control and is able to spawn multiple user threads that load a web page simultaneously.
+Apache Benchmark (ab) gives the tester a lot of control and is able to spawn multiple user threads that load a web page simultaneously.
+Each user thread will wait until a request is completed before it starts the next one, and it will keep sending requests until the test terminates.
 Since ab runs on your own computer, **it can be limited by your hardware and/or internet connection**.
 Also, it is my understanding that ab does not load images.

 For each of the three pages, I ran 9 different tests with 1,000 requests and different levels of concurrency ranging from 1 to 1,000.